csys-fresher-batch-2021/flowerapp-christina/README.md

-# BLOOM APP(Online flower sales and delivary app)
+# BLOOM APP(Online flower sales and delivery app)
-#### This app is a e-commerce app focus on sales and delivary of flower
+#### This app is a e-commerce app focus on sales and delivery of flower

  # PROJECT INSIGHTS
  #### Can just see the flowers available